Updated: Aug 1

 Add yoghurt and mix.

 Add warm water and mix lightly – you just want to mix (not knead) enough to bring the dough together – to form a soft dough.
+Your dough will look flaky at this point, this is what gives the Balushahi its texture.
 Kneading the dough will overwork the gluten in the flour, which will result in dense textured Balushahi.

 Test if the ghee / cooking oil is hot enough to fry by dropping a tiny ball of flour – it should lightly sizzle, and rise to the top gradually, not instantly.

 For crisp, flaky Balushahi, avoid overcrowding the pan.
-Also the dough will expand to 1 ½ times the size while frying.
+Also the dough will expand to 1 ½ times the size while frying, so leave enough empty space in the pan.

-Remove from pan and drain on a kitchen towel.
+Remove the Badushah from pan and drain on a kitchen towel.
 Allow the Balushahi to completely cool down before dunking in the sugar syrup.

 Remove the syrup soaked Balushahi and place on a tray for the sugar to set and crystalise and your traditional Indian dessert - Balushahi or Badushah is ready to serve / eat.
 You could garnish it with slivered dry fruits before serving.